alexander-kastil/angular-basics/demos/09-securing-publishing/securing-publishing/src/assets/markdown/firebase.md

+- Firebase is a platform developed by Google for creating mobile and web applications.
+Besides authentication, it provides services like real-time database, cloud storage, and cloud functions.
+We will use it for authentication in this project because it is easy to use and provides a free tier.

-- Create an account at [Firebase](https://firebase.google.com/)
+- Create an account at [Firebase Console](https://firebase.google.com/)

 - Firebase Authentication is implemented in the `src/app/firebase-auth` folder.
-To be able to use Firebase Auth you must:

-- Update your Firebase Config in `environment.ts`
+- To be able to use Firebase Auth you must update your Firebase Config in `environment.ts`

   ```typescript
   export const environment = {